klaascuvelier/klaascuvelier.github.io/_posts/2016-01-08-angular2-firebase-ordering-prototype.md

 ## TL;DR
 Online ordering of food for a group of people can be cumbersome.
-I took on the challenge of building a prototype of a tool to improve the ordering of food for groups, in a limited amount of time, with all unfamiliar technologies.
+I took on the challenge of building a prototype of a tool to improve the ordering of food for groups, in a limited amount of time, with unfamiliar technologies.

 ## The problem